This Day In Writing History

 Also, the novel was so hard to understand that people would be unlikely to read it for the purpose of titillation.
 The ruling changed the standard for literary obscenity and made it impossible for an entire novel to be declared obscene because of a few offending lines or passages.

 When the Second Court of Appeal affirmed Woolsey's decision, they called Ulysses a "sincere portrayal" and said it was "executed with real art."
 I couldn't agree more.

 "I've put in so many enigmas and puzzles that it will keep the professors busy for centuries arguing over what I meant, and that's the only way of insuring one's immortality." - James Joyce

-Today's video features a documentary on the censorship trials of James Joyce's classic novel, Ulysses.
+Today's video features a lecture on the legacy of James Joyce's classic novel, Ulysses.
 Enjoy!